danielmlow/nlp_tutorial/README.md

-# Friendly introduction to NLP
+# Friendly introduction to Natural Language Processing (NLP)
 Friendly intro to vector semantics, neural networks, and principal component analysis.

 ## How to run code in this tutorial